ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 In Mythmakers, a challenge’s difficulty is represented by its challenge rating, or CR for short.
 The challenge rating represents the amount of successes needed in order for the obstacle to be overcome.
 >A CR 4 obstacle requires 4 successes in order for it to be considered overcome.
+Remove this

 All challenges generally fit within the following scale of difficulty: